r-three/git-theta/examples/git_cml_example.md

 }
 ```

-4. Run `git-cml add my_model.json`.
+4. Run `git-theta add my_model.json`.

-`git-cml` is a python program that (1) loads `my_model.json`, (2) saves each individual parameter group to the filesystem under `.git_cml/my_model`, (3) runs git add on each parameter group file saved under `.git_cml`, (4) runs git add on `my_model.json`.
+`git-theta` is a python program that (1) loads `my_model.json`, (2) saves each individual parameter group to the filesystem under `.git_theta/my_model`, (3) runs git add on each parameter group file saved under `.git_theta`, (4) runs git add on `my_model.json`.

 Note that when `my_model.json` is added to the staging area (step 4), it gets intercepted by the previously defined clean filter for *.json files.
-The clean filter runs `git-cml-filter clean my_model.json`. `git-cml-filter clean` is another python program that replaces the contents `my_model.json` with a dictionary containing `{'model_dir': '.git_cml/my_model', 'model_hash': <hash of my_model.json>}`
+The clean filter runs `git-theta-filter clean my_model.json`. `git-theta-filter clean` is another python program that replaces the contents `my_model.json` with a dictionary containing `{'model_dir': '.git_theta/my_model', 'model_hash': <hash of my_model.json>}`

-After all this, the staging area contains a snapshot of the model's parameter groups under `.git_cml/my_model` and a file called `my_model.json` that doesn't actually have the model parameters but instead some metadata about where to find the parameters at a later time.
+After all this, the staging area contains a snapshot of the model's parameter groups under `.git_theta/my_model` and a file called `my_model.json` that doesn't actually have the model parameters but instead some metadata about where to find the parameters at a later time.
 Although the staged version of `my_model.json` only contains metadata, the working copy still contains the model parameters.

 The output of `git status` at this point is:

 ```
 Changes to be committed:
   (use "git rm --cached <file>..." to unstage)
-	new file:   .git_cml/my_model/layer1/b
+	new file:   .git_theta/my_model/layer1/b
-	new file:   .git_cml/my_model/layer1/w
+	new file:   .git_theta/my_model/layer1/w
-	new file:   .git_cml/my_model/layer2/b
+	new file:   .git_theta/my_model/layer2/b
-	new file:   .git_cml/my_model/layer2/w
+	new file:   .git_theta/my_model/layer2/w
-	new file:   .git_cml/my_model/other_params/alpha
+	new file:   .git_theta/my_model/other_params/alpha
-	new file:   .git_cml/my_model/other_params/lr
+	new file:   .git_theta/my_model/other_params/lr
 	new file:   my_model.json
 ```

 5. `git commit` to commit the model
 6. Modify one parameter group in `my_model.json`
-7. Run `git-cml add my_model.json` to stage the changes to the model.
+7. Run `git-theta add my_model.json` to stage the changes to the model.

-At this point in time only the modified parameter group's file under `.git_cml` has been modified.
+At this point in time only the modified parameter group's file under `.git_theta` has been modified.
 The output of `git status` at this point is:

 ```
 Changes to be committed:
   (use "git restore --staged <file>..." to unstage)
-	modified:   .git_cml/my_model/layer1/w
+	modified:   .git_theta/my_model/layer1/w
 	modified:   my_model.json
 ```